11 Things To Do on the Isle of Wight

 Carisbrooke Castle has been a central place of power and defence on the Isle of Wight for over 1,000 years.
 Charles I was held prisoner here during the Civil War before his execution, and there is a collection of historical artefacts from that time.

 Carisbrooke Castle is now home to the stunning new Edwardian-style Princess Beatrice Garden.
-Situated close to the island’s 50-mile Chalk Ridge Extreme off-road mountain bike route for those who have the energy, or alternatively, you can have a nap in Charles 1’s bedroom in the museum.
+Situated close to the island’s 50-mile Chalk Ridge Extreme off-road mountain bike route for those with the energy, you can nap in Charles 1’s bedroom in the museum.

 There’s plenty to do, learn and enjoy at Carisbrooke Castle.